brown-ccv/w3d-translator/NOTES.md

 ### Camera and CaveCamera

 - The main camera is located within the XRRig hierarchy (`XRRig -> Camera Offset -> Main Camera`).
-  - CameraPos.Placement sets the transform of the XRRig directly
+  - CameraPos.Placement sets the transform of the XRRig directly.
+    - **Convert feet (xml) to meters (Unity)**
-  - The camera component of Main Camera has a "Clipping Planes" setting. `<CameraPos far-clip="100.0">` sets the "far clip" value.
+  - The camera component of Main Camera has a "Clipping Planes" setting.
+    - `<CameraPos far-clip="100.0">` sets the "far clip" value.
 - `<CaveCameraPos>` adds a secondary camera to the scene.
-  - Make sure this is NOT set to Main Camera.
+  - Make sure this is NOT tagged as MainCamera.
+  - Make sure it does NOT have an Audio Listener
+  - This camera sits inside `Story` in the hierarchy

 ### Background

 - The `<Background>` sets the `Material` of each wall.
-- Default values are used except for the `color`.
+- Keep default values except for the `color`.

 ### Wand Navigation

-- The `WandNaivigation` changes settings for the `Tracked Pose Driver` component of the main (XRRig) camera - Tracking Type.
+The `WandNaivigation` changes settings for the `Tracked Pose Driver` component of the main (XRRig) camera - Tracking Type.

 - `allow-rotation`: Whether or not the player can rotate in the scene
 - `allow-movement`: Whether or not the player can move in the scene
 - The tracking types in Unity are "Rotation And Position", "Rotation Only", and "Position Only"
   - R & P: `<WandNavigation allow-rotation="true" allow-movement="true" />`
   - R: `<WandNavigation allow-rotation="true" allow-movement="false" />`
   - P: `<WandNavigation allow-rotation="false" allow-movement="true" />`
-  - *What to do if both are false?
-This is pretty common*
+  - Disable "Tracked Pose Driver" if `<WandNavigation allow-rotation="false" allow-movement="false" />`

 ## SoundRoot